pivotal/docs-tap/cli-plugins/apps/how-to-guides/integrate-lsp.hbs.md

 <!-- Mention the create with Local Source section from tutorials -->

-There's a method for creating and updating workloads to push local source code to a registry specified by utilizing the [Local Source Proxy package](../../../local-source-proxy/about.hbs.md) bundled with TAP.
+There's a method for creating and updating workloads to push local source code to a registry specified by utilizing the [Local Source Proxy package](/local-source-proxy/about.hbs.md) bundled with TAP.

 The installation and health of this package can be checked with the `tanzu apps local-source-proxy health` command.

-## LSP Integration Health
+## Local Source Proxy Integration Health

 The `tanzu apps local-source-proxy health` command provides a user-friendly overview of the overall health of the Local Source Proxy.
 This information is obtained directly from the Local Source Proxy